Kamadhenu: Birth and children

 The Devi Bhagavata Purana narrates that Krishna and his lover Radha were enjoying dalliance, when they thirsted for milk.
 So, Krishna created a cow called Surabhi and a calf called Manoratha from the left side of his body, and milked the cow.
-When drinking the milk, the milk pot fell on the ground and broke, spilling the milk, which became the Kshirasagara, the cosmic milk ocean.
-Numerous cows then emerged from the pores of Surabhi's skin and were presented to the cowherd-companions (Gopas) of Krishna by him.
+When drinking the milk, the milk pot fell on the ground and broke, spilling the milk, which became the Kshira Sagara, the cosmic milk ocean.
+Numerous cows then emerged from the pores of Surabhi's skin and were presented to the cowherd-companions (gopas) of Krishna by him.
 Then Krishna worshipped Surabhi and decreed that she—a cow, the giver of milk and prosperity—be worshipped at Diwali on Bali Pratipada day.

 Various other scriptural references describe Surabhi as the mother of the Rudras including Nirrti (Kashyapa being the father), the cow Nandini and even the serpent-people nāgas.
-The Mahabharata also makes a passing reference to Surabhi as the mother of Nandini (literally "daughter") in the context of the birth of Bhishma, an incarnation of a Vasu deity.
-Nandini, like her mother, is a "cow of plenty" or Kamadhenu, and resides with sage Vashista.
+The Mahabharata also makes a passing reference to Surabhi as the mother of Nandini (literally "daughter") in the context of the birth of Bhishma, an incarnation of a Vasu.
+Nandini, like her mother, is a "cow of plenty" or Kamadhenu, and resides with sage Vashistha.
 Nandini is stolen by the divine Vasus and thus cursed by the sage to be born on the earth.
-The Raghuvamsa of Kalidasa mentions that king Dilipa—an ancestor of god Rama—once passed by Kamadhenu-Surabhi, but failed to pay respects to her, thus incurring the wrath of the divine cow, who cursed the king to go childless.
-So, since Kamadhenu had gone to Patala, the guru of Dilipa, Vasistha advised the king to serve Nandini, Kamadhenu's daughter who was in the hermitage.
+The Raghuvamsa of Kalidasa mentions that the king Dilipa—an ancestor of god Rama—once passed by Kamadhenu-Surabhi, but failed to pay respects to her, thus incurring the wrath of the divine cow, who cursed the king to be rendered childless.
+Since Kamadhenu had gone to Patala, the guru of Dilipa, Vasishtha advised the king to serve Nandini, Kamadhenu's daughter, who was in the hermitage.
 The king and his wife propitiated Nandini, who neutralized her mother's curse and blessed the king to have a son, who was named Raghu.

 In the Ramayana, Surabhi is described to be distressed by the treatment of her sons—the oxen—in fields.
 Her tears are considered a bad omen for the gods by Indra, the god-king of heaven.
-The Vana Parva book of the Mahbharata also narrates a similar instance: Surabhi cries about the plight of her son—a bullock, who is overworked and beaten by his peasant-master.
+The Vana Parva book of the Mahabharata also narrates a similar instance: Surabhi cries about the plight of her son—a bullock, who is overworked and beaten by his peasant-master.
 Indra, moved by Surabhi's tears, rains to stop the ploughing of the tormented bullock.

-Wealth and protector of the Brahmin
+Wealth and protector of the Brahmins

-In Hindu Religion, Kamadhenu is often associated with the Brahmin ("priest class" including sages), whose wealth she symbolizes.
-Cow's milk and its derivatives such as ghee (clarified butter) are integral parts of Vedic fire sacrifices, which are conducted by Brahmin priests; thus the ancient Kamadhenu is sometimes also referred to the Homadhenu—the cow from whom oblations are drawn.
-Moreover, the cow also offers the Brahmin—who is prohibited to fight—protection against abusive kings who try to harm them.
+Kamadhenu is often associated with the Brahmins (the priesthood class, especially sages), whose wealth she symbolises.
+Cow's milk and its derivatives such as ghee (clarified butter) are integral parts of Vedic fire sacrifices, which are conducted by Brahmin priests; thus she is sometimes also referred to as Homadhenu—the cow from whom oblations are drawn.
+Moreover, the cow also offers the Brahmins—who are prohibited to fight—protection against abusive kings who try to harm them.
 As a goddess, she becomes a warrior, creating armies to protect her master and herself.